Ferrite-FEM/Ferrite.jl/docs/src/overview.md

  A program for the use of linear shell elements is set up.
 The theoretical background is introduced as well.

- Keywords: Shell elements, displacements, rotations
+ Keywords: Shell elements, displacements, rotations, ForwardDiff.jl, under integration

 11. [Nearly Incompressible Hyperelasticity](https://ferrite-fem.github.io/Ferrite.jl/dev/examples/quasi_incompressible_hyperelasticity/)